[Home page]

 Click to see full-size

-MERRILL joined the Mine Counter Measures Group after the
+MERRILL joined the Mine Counter Measures Group after the DESERT

-Area in the North Arabian Gulf, the Mine Counter Measures Group held a
+the North Arabian Gulf, the Mine Counter Measures Group held a

 celebratory “raft-up.”
 The Japanese oiler TOKIWA